Peter McGlynn

-Career

-College & Amateur
+Early life and education

 McGlynn played five years of college soccer at the University of California, Santa Barbara between 2008 and 2012, including a redshirted year in 2011 due to a season-ending injury.
 During a match against UC Davis Aggies in 2012, McGlynn was arrested and escorted from the field in handcuffs after he had assaulted the referee.

+Playing career

 While at college McGlynn appeared for Premier Development League side Ventura County Fusion in 2012.

-Professional

 On 22 January 2013 McGlynn was selected in the fourth round (72nd overall) of the 2012 MLS Supplemental Draft by San Jose Earthquakes.
 He signed with San Jose on 15 February 2013.

 Following his release by San Jose at the end of the 2013 season, McGlynn returned to Ireland and spent time with Drogheda United, Bray Wanderers and Longford Town.
 McGlynn again headed to the United States on 16 November 2016, when he signed for United Soccer League side Sacramento Republic.